50% OFF Selected Carpets - If You Buy Underlay | Many Offers End Tuesday | Shop Here or Find your nearest store

 Although superficially similar, especially as their similar click profiles can be installed in the same way, these two types of wooden floors differ in several key areas:

-• Laminate flooring is not real wood.
-Although modern laminate boasts incredibly realistic finishes and textures, the appearance of wood is a printed graphic
+• Oak-effect laminate flooring is not real wood.
+Although modern laminate boasts incredibly realistic finishes and textures, the appearance of wood is a printed graphic.

 • Engineered wood can be sanded and re-finished.
-Due to its construction, you can sand and refinish engineered wood should you wish to change the look, this can usually be done two-three times.
-This is not possible with laminate.
+Due to its construction, you can sand and refinish engineered wood when it starts to get a little worn or faded, which isn’t possible with laminate.
+This can usually be done two to three times, depending on the thickness of the wood top layer.

 • Engineered wood lasts much longer.
-The expected lifespan of laminate flooring tends to be between 10 and 20 years depending on which you buy.
+The expected lifespan of laminate flooring tends to be between 10 and 20 years, depending on which product you buy.
 Engineered wood flooring can last upwards of 35 years with proper care.

 Choose engineered wood flooring if: